GandalftheGUI/llm_agent_demo/README.md

 Here is an example:

 ```
-Chat with Claude Sonnet 4 (type '/q' to quit):
 You: where is 'run_inference' method defined and what does its code look like?
 Claude: I'll help you find the 'run_inference' method.
 Let me start by exploring the current directory structure to understand the codebase and locate where this method might be defined.
 Tool request from claud: list_files({:directory=>"."})